 A new era dawned for the Expos in 1977, as they moved into the huge Olympic Stadium from tiny Jarry Park, with taskmaster Dick Williams as their manager.
 Williams was unequivocal in spring training as to who his starting third baseman would be at the beginning of the season.

 “Parrish is my third baseman,” Williams said.
 “He’s hitting the ball extremely well and he’s working hard.
 He listens.
-He responds.”xi
+He responds.”11

-Talk is apparently quite cheap in spring training because Parrish was on the bench by mid-May as the Expos suffered through a streak in which they lost 15 of 17 games, including 11 in a row.
-Williams put him back in the lineup on May 29, and Parrish responded with a game for the ages: five at-bats, five hits (including three consecutive home runs), five runs, and five RBIs as the Expos smacked St. Louis 14-4.
+In mid-May the Expos suffered through a streak in which they lost 15 of 17 games, including 11 in a row.
+But on May 29, Parrish responded with a game for the ages: five at-bats, five hits (including three consecutive home runs), five runs, and five RBIs as the Expos smacked St. Louis 14-4.

 At 6-feet-3 and 190 pounds, Parrish’s shoulders were broad enough to carry the 1979 Expos to the best season in the franchise’s history.
 The team, which had never before played .500 ball, went 95-65 that year, and came within two games of winning the National League East Division.
 Parrish hit .307 — the only time in his career he hit .300 — with 30 home runs and 82 RBIs.
 Besides being the obvious choice for Expos Player of the Year, he was on the All-Star team, and came in fourth in MVP voting.
 His season was all the more remarkable considering he played much of it with sore wrists.
 In fact, he wore a cast on one of the wrists for several weeks after the season ended.

-“I don’t think that LP ever envisioned himself as that instrumental,” said Expos tammate Steve Rogers.
-“The nucleus of who the Expos had become – it took out a significant chunk of it when LP was traded.”xxi
+“I don’t think that LP ever envisioned himself as that instrumental,” said Expos teammate Steve Rogers.
+“The nucleus of who the Expos had become – it took out a significant chunk of it when LP was traded.”21

 For Parrish, it meant going from the penthouse to the outhouse because the ’82 Rangers were wretched.
 They lost 98 games that year and finished sixth in the American League West, with only the horrendous Minnesota Twins (60-102) cushioning them from the basement.
 The class distinction even extended to how the players were treated.
 “It was a lot of disappointment,” Parrish said of the trade. “(The Expos were) the organization I came up in. ...
 It was what you knew.
 Getting traded was almost like going through a divorce.
 It was tough.